-(Mark One) △ ANNUAL REPORT PURSUANT TO SEC SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2002 ☐ TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 1934 • • For the transition period from to Commission file numb per: 001-14649 Trex Comp (Exact name of registrant as sp • / Delaware (State or other jurisdiction of incorporation or organization) 54-1910453 (I.R.S.
-Employer Identification No.) 160 Exeter Drive, Winchester, Virginia (Address of principal executive offices) 22603-8605 (Zip Code) (540) 542-6 Registrant's telephone number Not Applica (Former name, former address and former fis Securities registered pursuant to Title of each class: Section 12(b) of the Act: Name of each exchange on which registered: Common Stock New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has fit $15(d)$ of the Securities Exchange Act of 1934 during the precipilitarian was required to file such reports), and (2) has been days.
-Yes $\boxtimes$ No $\square$ reding 12 months (or for such shorter period that the Indicate by check mark if disclosure of delinquent filers contained herein, and will not be contained, to the best of reginformation statements incorporated by reference in Part III of 10-K. sistrant's knowledge, in definitive proxy or Indicate by check mark whether the registrant is an accelerate.
-Yes $\boxtimes$ No $\square$ elerated filer (as defined in Rule 12b-2 of the The aggregate market value of the registrant's voting sto 28, 2002, based on the closing price of such stock on the New approximately \$206 million.
-The number of shares of the registrant's Common Stock 14,654,032. s, \$.01 par value, outstanding on March 3, 2003 was
+(Mark ⊠ R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2002 TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number: 001-14649 npany, Inc. nt as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 54-1910453 (I.R.S.
+Employer Identification No.) 160 Exeter Drive, Winchester, Virginia (Address of principal executive offices) 22603-8605 (Zip Code) ' , 542-6300 number, including area code: pplicable mer fiscal year, if changed since last report) Securities registered pursu ant to Section 12(b) of the Act: Title of each class: Name of each exchange on which registered: Common Stock New York Stock Exchange Securities registered pursu ant to Section 12(g) of the Act: 1 None during Indicate by check mark whether the registrant (1) has filed all reports registrant whether the preceding 12 months (or for such shorter period that the registrant when the past 90 days.
+Yes $\boxtimes$ No $\square$ uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 as required to file such reports), and (2) has been subject to such filing best of 405 of Regulation S-K is not contained herein, and will not be contained, to the corporated by reference in Part III of the Form 10-K or any amendment to this ndicate by check mark whether the registrant is an accelerated filer (as c lefined in Rule 12b-2 of the Act).
+Yes $\ oxdot$ No $\ \Box$ The aggregate market value of the registrant's voting stock held by non-a New York Stock Exchange on such date, was approximately \$206 millio affiliates of the registrant at June 28, 2002, based on the closing price of such stock n. , The number of shares of the registrant's Common Stock, \$.01 par value, outstanding on March 3, 2003 was 14,654,032.
+DOCUMENTS INCORP ORATED BY REFERENCE Certain information in the proxy statement for the 2003 annual meeting of of stockholders of the registrant is incorporated by reference into Part III hereof.